Fujifilm X70 vs Panasonic LX100

-The Fujifilm X70 and the Panasonic Lumix DMC-LX100 are two digital cameras that were revealed to the public, respectively, in January 2016 and September 2014.
-Both the X70 and the LX100 are fixed lens compact cameras that are based on an APS-C (X70) and a Four Thirds sensor.
-The Fujifilm has a resolution of 16 megapixel, whereas the Panasonic provides 12.7 MP.
+The Fujifilm X70 and the Panasonic Lumix DMC-LX100 are two digital cameras that were announced, respectively, in January 2016 and September 2014.
+Both the X70 and the LX100 are fixed lens compact cameras that are based on an APS-C (X70) and a Four Thirds (LX100) sensor.
+The Fujifilm has a resolution of 16 megapixels, whereas the Panasonic provides 12.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX100 is somewhat larger (5 percent) than the Fujifilm X70.
 Moreover, the LX100 is markedly heavier (16 percent) than the X70.
 In this context, it is worth noting that neither the X70 nor the LX100 are weather-sealed.

 Concerning battery life, the X70 gets 330 shots out of its NP-95 battery, while the LX100 can take 300 images on a single charge of its DMW-BLG10 power pack.
 The power pack in the X70 can be charged via the USB port, so that it is not always necessary to take the battery charger along when travelling.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.